T

 museum

-One of the world's most important archaeological museums, housing an extensive collection of Greek antiquities from prehistory to late antiquity.
-See treasures like the Antikythera Mechanism and the Mask of Agamemnon.
+One of the world's most important archaeological museums, housing a vast collection of artifacts from Greek prehistory to late antiquity.
+Highlights include the Antikythera Mechanism and the Mask of Agamemnon.

-• Allow ample time; the museum is vast.
+• Allow ample time; the museum is extensive.

 4. Evening